Praison/seo-wordpress/readme.txt

 * Title Optimisation
 * Google Analytics Integration
 * Google Authorship Integration
+* Canonical URL
+* No Follow, No Index Settings
 * Beginners - Just install, it works fine
 * Advanced Users can tweak according to their needs.
 * Very Easy to implement.